uploadcare/uploadcare-wordpress-migro/README.md

 This is a Symfony single-command application, it uses a `doctrine/dbal` for database interaction.
 All application logic is in the `Uploadcare\WpMigrate\Command\MigrateCommand` class.

-To make a new PHP archive (in case you changed something), download [phar-composer](https://github.com/clue/phar-composer).
-Create the phar: `curl -JOL https://clue.engineering/phar-composer-latest.phar`.
+To make phar archives (in case you changed something), download [phar-composer](https://github.com/clue/phar-composer).
+Create a new phar archive: `curl -JOL https://clue.engineering/phar-composer-latest.phar`.

 Build: